FOR ALL AGES

-Now we're locked down at home, it's the perfect time to get kids of all ages involved in helping around the house.
+Now is the perfect time to get kids of all ages involved in helping around the house.
 We know it can sometimes feel impossible to get children to do chores, so making sure you pick age-appropriate chores can be key to motivating them to want to do them.
-We've put together a list of chores for children of all ages that you can use as inspiration for your home chore chart.

 Of course, all children are completely unique, so the chore list below is just a guide for you to use.
 Feel free to adjust it to fit what you think is best for your child based on their maturity level and physical abilities.
-With a bit of personalisation (and a little bit of trial and error) this list of chores for children of all ages can be tweaked to suit your child and your family's needs.

 Starting young with chores can make it a lot easier to persuade children to do them as they get older.
 At this age, kids will usually enjoy helping with household chores, and your little one grows to understand how the house works a little bit more by being allowed to get involved.